 To figure out your budget, you have to take into consideration all the expenses involved; the principal and interest payment on the loan, real estate property taxes, hazard insurance (also known as a homeowner’s insurance policy), private mortgage insurance (if applicable), and association dues (if applicable).
 Your proposed housing payment and all other monthly debt payments (car loans, credit cards, personal loans, student loans, etc.) should not exceed 43% of your gross monthly income to qualify for a mortgage.
-Check out this easy calculator to see what you can afford!

 What does my credit score need to be to get approved for the loan?

 We pull credit reports from all three credit reporting agencies–Equifax, TransUnion, and Experian.
 For our conventional loans, the mid FICO score needs to be at least 620.
 However, this does not guarantee the approval, as we are looking into many other factors on your loan.
 At the same time, having credit scores under 620 doesn’t disqualify you either.
 The underwriting team looks at the entire loan application to help make their decision..

 How much money will I need altogether to close on the property?

 Besides your down payment, you need to plan on paying for the closing costs which typically include an appraisal, credit report, application fees, processing fees, lender and/or owner’s title charges, city/state/county transfer taxes, recording fees, attorney fees, and possibly reserves for your escrow account.
 The Credit Union can estimate these fees for you, but we only determine the lender fees.
 All other closing costs are third-party fees and are based on amounts they have determined.